leoprover/Leo-III/README.md

 Leo-III is written in the Scala programming language.
 It can be installed quite simply using the sbt build tool.
 Please refer to [INSTALL.md](INSTALL.md) to details.

 ## Usage
-Leo-III runs on the JVM and accepts pretty much every [http://www.cs.miami.edu/~tptp/TPTP/TR/TPTPTR.shtml](TPTP input dialect) (e.g. FOF, TFF, THF) but it's mainly focused on reasoning in classical higher-order logic represented as THF.
+Leo-III runs on the JVM and accepts pretty much every [TPTP input dialect](http://www.cs.miami.edu/~tptp/TPTP/TR/TPTPTR.shtml) (e.g. FOF, TFF, THF) but it's mainly focused on reasoning in classical higher-order logic represented as THF.
 See [USAGE.md](USAGE.md) for details for its usage.

 ## License
 Leo-III is licensed under the BSD 3-clause "New" or "Revised" License.
 See [LICENSE](LICENSE).